Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 inference for regression is invalid.
 This means our conclusion that there is insufficient evidence to suggest the slope coefficients for `bpm` and `sec_duration` are different than 0 is also not credible.

-Circling back to our research question, it appears as though we have insufficient evidence to describe the correlation (if any) between our two explanatory variables, `bpm` and `sec_duration`, and the trope count for a given fight song.

 To confirm that there is no better linear model, we will use the `step()` function and backwards selection with AIC as the selection